-Efforts to put digital technologies and site-specific crop management practices in the hands of farmers (2019 report)
+Efforts to put digital technologies and site-specific crop management practices in the hands of the farming community (2020 & 2021 report)

-The Alabama Precision Agriculture Extension team is committed to work with several groups of stakeholders on digital agriculture applications to increase farm profitability, efficiency, and environmental sustainability.
+The Alabama Precision Agriculture Extension team is committed to working with stakeholders on digital agriculture applications to increase farm profitability, efficiency, and environmental sustainability.

-Adoption of digital technologies to support site-specific crop management has been, in many cases, slow because of farmers’ perception of their effectiveness, usability, comparative advantages, compatibly, and complexity.
-Easy to use technologies such as GPS auto-steer guidance systems for farm machinery are widely adopted among farms.
-In contrast, adoption of practices that require collection, processing, and analysis of digital data is still behind.
-The goal of the DigitalAg@Farms program is to work with farmers at their farms on evaluation, demonstration, and training of digital technologies in agriculture.
+Adopting technologies such as sensors and controls on farm machinery, remote sensing, or big-data–driven decision support systems to aid site-specific crop management has often been slow.
+Some reasons could be attributed to farmers’ perception of their effectiveness, usability, comparative advantages, compatibility, and complexity.
+Easy-to-use technologies such as GPS- autosteer guidance systems or swath control for farm machinery are widely adopted among farms.
+In contrast, adopting practices that require collecting, processing, and analyzing digital data are still behind.
+The goal of the DigitalAg@Farms program is to work with farmers on their farms in evaluating, demonstrating, and training in the use of digital technologies in agriculture.

-Although digital agriculture involves the use of communication, sensing, machinery, electronics, computing technologies, and algorithms to support farm operations, “sense-making” of data and derived approaches relies on involvement of multiple disciplines such as agronomy, engineering, computer science, biology, among others.
-We are currently working with colleagues from various disciplines and colleges within Auburn University, other universities within the region, state and federal agencies, crop consultants, and private industry.
+Although digital agriculture involves the use of communication, sensing, smart machinery, electronics, computing technologies, and algorithms to support farm operations and practices, “sense-making” of data and derived management approaches resides in the involvement of multiple disciplines such as agronomy, engineering, computer and data science, biology, and many others.
+All the projects included in this report result from collaboration with faculty from various disciplines and colleges within Auburn University, other universities in the region, state and federal agencies, crop consultants, and private industry.

 For questions about accessibility or to request accommodations, contact Extension Communications and Marketing at 334-844-5696 or email@example.com.